Peyronie’s Disease Treatment in North Miami, FL

 If you’re struggling with painful penile curvature, you may have Peyronie’s disease.
 Luckily for men in the Hollywood, FL area, urologist Richard Levin, MD may be able to help.
-Contact our urology clinic in Aventura, FL today to schedule an appointment by calling (305) 932-4444, or request an appointment online.
+Dr. Levin is board certified by the American Board of Urology and has over 25 years of experience diagnosing and treating Peyronie’s disease.
+Contact our urology clinic in Aventura, FL today to schedule an appointment.

 What Are the Symptoms of Peyronie’s Disease?

 Because Peyronie’s disease will have effects that are both tangible and visible, the symptoms are commonly noticeable to the naked eye.
 In over 70% of cases, the scar tissue will develop on the top of the penis causing it to bend upwards during an erection.
 If the scar tissues develops on the bottom or side of the penis, it will bend downward or sideways during an erection.
 In rare cases, the scar tissue may develop all around the penis, causing the shaft to narrow and become very hard.